 You simply can’t go wrong with a winter vacation in Spain, especially when these are your amazing destinations.
-We’ve also found the perfect places to stay in at each stop – from converted monasteries to old palaces.
+We’ve also found the perfect places to stay at each stop — from converted monasteries to old palaces.
 You’re in for one beautiful adventure.

 What to Expect From Spain in Winter

-The great reduction in prices is also a strong motivation to visit Spain in the winter.
+The great reduction in prices is also a strong motivation to visit Spain in winter.
 Flights are much cheaper, accommodation can easily be found at a reduced price, and even attractions have lowered entry fees.

 1. Salamanca